rumeysakocc/Hotel-Reservation-site-with-Asp.Net-Core-6.0/README.md

 RapidApi and JSON Web Token applications were implemented in the project.

-Autorise, mapping, routing and many other techniques were used.
+Autorize, allowAnonymous, mapping, routing, fluent Validation and many other techniques were used.

 Care has been taken to write in accordance with Clean Code Principles.